A Bayesian approach for energy-based estimation of acoustic aberrations in high intensity focused ultrasound treatment: Introduction

-In this article, a farfield approximation to the three dimensional acoustic equation is used as a forward model that can be evaluated efficiently.
-Then, the effect of the tissue is modelled as an infinitely thin aberrator in front of the transducer, following \cite{liu-hifu}.
-Afterwards, a hierarchical smoothness prior is constructed that reflects the prior knowledge that the aberration parameters tend to change smoothly between nearby elements on the transducer, i.e. the properties of the tissue do not change dramatically between the elements.
+Our Bayesian approach consists of constructing a hierarchical smoothness prior for the aberration that reflects the prior knowledge that the aberration parameters tend to change smoothly between nearby elements on the transducer; that is, the properties of the tissue do not change dramatically between elements.
 Combining this prior knowledge with the forward model and the data, results in a posterior distribution which is viewed as the solution to the inverse problem.
 A Metropolis-within-Gibbs (MwG) sampler \cite{liu-mc,casella} is used for exploring this distribution and obtaining several statistics such as the posterior mean and standard deviation of the aberrations as well as independent samples.
-Finally, we consider the posterior mean to be a good point-wise estimator of the parameters.

 The remainder of this article is organized as follows.
-Section 2 is dedicated to the mathematical theory and the setup of the problem.
-A brief introduction to the farfield approximation of the acoustic equation is presented which is followed by the setup of the forward model that explains the MR-ARFI data.
+Section~\ref{sec:mathbackground} is dedicated to the mathematical theory and the setup of the problem.
+A brief introduction to the far-field approximation of the acoustic equation is presented which is followed by the setup of the forward model that explains the MR-ARFI data.
 Next, the formulation of the Bayesian inverse problem is discussed where the likelihood and prior distributions are constructed.
 At the end of this section a MwG algorithm for sampling the posterior distribution is proposed.
-Section 3 concerns the setup of the test for synthetic and experimental conditions that were performed to verify the efficiency of the method.
-The results are then presented in Section 4 which is followed by a discussion of the mathematical framework and the results in Section 5.
+Section~\ref{sec:methods} concerns the setup of the test for synthetic and experimental conditions that were performed to verify the method.
+The results are then presented in Section~\ref{sec:results} which is followed by a discussion of the mathematical framework and the results in Section~\ref{sec:discussion}.